 Dr Christopher A. Tuttle

 Christopher A. Tuttle is an archaeologist whose research focuses on the Hellenistic and Roman periods in the Middle East.
-His specialization is the ancient kingdom of the Nabataeans and their capital city of Petra, where his fieldwork has been centred for nearly 20 years.
+His specialisation is the ancient kingdom of the Nabataeans and their capital city of Petra, where his fieldwork has been centred for nearly 20 years.
 He holds a BA in Classical and Medieval Studies from the University of Massachusetts, Boston and a PhD from the Joukowsky Institute for Archaeology and the Ancient World at Brown University.
-Chris lived and worked full-time in the Middle East for nearly 15 years, first in Jerusalem and then in the Hashemite Kingdom of Jordan.
+Chris lived and worked full time in the Middle East for nearly 15 years, first in Jerusalem and then in the Hashemite Kingdom of Jordan.

 Initially interested in ancient mystery cults from the Classical, Hellenistic, and Roman periods and heretical movements in Medieval Europe, Christopher shifted his area of research to the Middle East to explore the period of transition between the end of the independent Hellenistic kingdoms and the rise of Roman hegemony in Syria and the Levantine region.